 What comes to mind when you think about Brazil?
 Is it the sprawling, unconquerable Amazon forest?
 Is it the unquenchable love for football or all the dance, music, parades, and elaborate costumes that come with all the merry-making that is the Rio Carnival?

 It’s no secret that Brazilians love their meat, but we wanted to shine a light on some of the best traditional foods of Brazil which includes plenty of variety and surprises.
+So without further ado, here are the absolute best traditional dishes of Brazil.

 Brazilians pride themselves on their art for barbecued meat.
 In fact, south Americans as a whole are very well-known for their exquisite meaty dishes.
-You only need to take a look at these succulent Uruguayan dishes to see that Brazil has some competition!

 In Brazil, no edible, barbecue-worthy meat will escape the sizzling fire.
 The traditional way of barbecuing is with the help of wood.
 Throw in some sausages, rump cap, chicken hearts, lamb, or even a wild boar and you are in barbeque heaven!